exercism/docs/building/tracks/config-json.md

 Each concept is an entry in the top-level `concepts` array.
 The following fields make up a concept:

 - `uuid`: a V4 UUID that uniquely identifies the concept.
 The UUID must be unique both within the track as well as across all tracks
 - `slug`: the concept's slug, which is a lowercased, kebab-case string.
-The slug must be unique across all concepts within the track
+The slug must be unique across all concepts within the track.
+Its length must be <= 255.
-- `name`: the concept's name
+- `name`: the concept's name.
+Its length must be <= 255.

 ### Example